FSG-Cat/matrix-spec-proposals/proposals/XXXX-incremental-heartbeat-assisted-presence.md

 ## Security considerations

-The author isn't sure there are too many new security considerations in this proposal but this proposal aims to fix the Flip Flop flaw in presence together with its partner in [MSC4043](github.com/matrix-org/matrix-spec-proposals/pull/4043)
+The author isn't sure there are too many new security considerations in this MSC but this MSC does aim to fix the Flip Flop flaw in presence together with its partner in [MSC4043](github.com/matrix-org/matrix-spec-proposals/pull/4043)

 ## Unstable prefix

-This proposal is too early in the process currently to even entertain a unstable implementation.
+This MSC is too early in the process currently to even entertain a unstable implementation.
 The APIs are all missing and the data to send over them is also missing.
-Please help flesh this proposal out before you even consider implementations that interoperate and therefore need a unstable prefix.
+Please help flesh this MSC out before you even consider implementations that interoperate and therefore need a unstable prefix.

 ## Dependencies